 Over 100 years of Polish Scouting includes over 70 years of dedicated work in the UK, which uniquely allows youth and children of Polish heritage living in Britain to remain in touch with their roots and discover the great adventure of Scouting.

-The Polish Scouting Association (PSA) is a thriving international organisation, with a presence in Australia, Argentina, Canada, France, Ireland, the USA and the UK.
-In the UK there are approximately 1,500 members in over 140 units across 40 locations in England and Scotland.
+The Polish Scouting Association (PSA) is a thriving international scouting organisation, with a presence in Australia, Argentina, Canada, France, Ireland, the USA and the UK.
+In the UK there are over 2,500 members in 110 units across 40 locations in England and Scotland.

-PSA UK Region are the proud owners of two scout centres: St. Briavels Scout Centre in the Wye Valley and Fenton Scout Centre in Lincolnshire.
-We also run a scout centre in rented premises in Penrhos, North Wales.
+PSA UK Region operate three scout centres: St. Briavels Scout Centre in the Wye Valley, Gloucerstershire and Fenton Scout Centre in Lincolnshire, which are owned by the association, as well as a scout centre in rented premises in Penrhos, North Wales.
+We offer our facilities to other scouting and youth groups throughout the UK.

 For more information see our website: